michuanhaohao/reid-strong-baseline/README.md

     Create a directory to store reid datasets under this repo or outside this repo.
 Remember to set your path to the root of the dataset in `config/defaults.py` for all training and testing or set in every single config file in `configs/` or set in every single command.

-    You can reate a directory to store reid datasets under this repo via
+    You can create a directory to store reid datasets under this repo via

     ```bash
     cd reid-strong-baseline